aoyi/Stat-159-Project-1/README.md

 4. Conclusion: Conclude on the importance of reproducible projects.

-Images file contains logos for main tools we introduce in the project and is displayed as part of the report.
+Images file contains logos for tools we introduced in the project and those pictures are included in the final report.

 ## Contributors
 Aoyi Shan